mendix/docs/content/en/docs/developerportal/operate/metrics.md

 ### 4.5 Memory Usage{#Trends-appmemory}

-The **Memory Usage** graph shows the distribution of operating system memory that is available for this server.
+The **Memory usage** graph shows the distribution of operating system memory that is available for this server.
 It is measured in gibibytes.

 {{< figure src="/attachments/developerportal/operate/metrics/app-memory-usage.png" >}}